-Established in 1854, the Eaglehawk hotel in Reef Street was purchased in 1862 by Frederic Courtin, a Maldon mayor and leader of the German community.
+Retracing the trail south on Reef Street, the 1854 Eaglehawk hotel iwas purchased in 1862 by Frederic Courtin, a Maldon mayor and leader of the German community.
 His establishment had 11 bedrooms, a bagatelle room, concert hall and stables.
-Prior to his purchase, Herr Courtin opened the Tarrangower Bathing Company’s public baths in 1860, convienently opposite the hotel on land now part of Parks Victoria's Maldon walking/cycling trail.
+Prior to his purchase, Herr Courtin opened the Tarrangower Bathing Company’s public baths in 1860, conveniently opposite the hotel on land now part of Parks Victoria's trail.
 In a neat recycling plan, the baths used abundant pumped mine water to fill a 27m x 18m pool ranging from a metre to 2m in depth.
 There were screened areas for women, but no record of any heating, so it may have been a summer sport.

 Building materials for the Goldfields were costly imports. lightweight and portable wooden panels and sheet iron, that could be readily moved to follow the rushes.
 Local bricks and lumber were available, but it took decades to establish the manufacturing environment to fufil the colony's accommodation needs.
 But by 1906, when Courtin's public house burnt down, the Eagle Hawk district could boast a grand Federation style replacement to welcome its thirsty miners.
 A motel was added in the 1980s, Maldon’s Eaglehawk Motel, https://www.maldoneaglehawk.com, changing owners in 2021 .
 The main building is a different business, a country holiday house and a bespoke wedding venue, and is very popular as such – www.eaglehawkhotelmaldon.com.au.